Im2SurfTex: Surface Texture Generation via Neural Backprojection of Multi-View Images: Method

 \subsection{Implementation details}

 During inference, our approach follows either backbone described in Section \ref{subsec:backbones}, yet incorporating the learned backprojection module instead of their heuristic backprojection.
 Since some texels remain unfilled after backprojection, they are subsequently inpainted and refined using pretrained Stable Diffusion 1.5 and the Paint3D's 3D-aware ControlNet module.
 The final output textures have a resolution of $1024\times1024$.
-The entire texturing process takes about a minute on a single NVIDIA A6000 GPU to texture an input shape.
-We also refer readers to our project page with source code for more details.\footnote{\emph{Project page (with code): \href{https://ygeorg01.github.io/Im2SurfTex/}{ygeorg01.github.io/Im2SurfTex}}}
+The entire texturing process takes one to two minutes on a single NVIDIA A6000 GPU to texture an input shape.
+Each iteration of view generation and neural backprojection takes approximately $35$ seconds, while the inpainting and high-definition (HD) modules require around $20$ seconds each.
+For preprocessing, our approach employs a one-time procedure to compute geodesic information metadata, which takes approximately $30$ minutes when processing a new object for the first time.
+This part can be significantly accelerated with more efficient techniques for computation of geodesics \cite{Crane:2013:Heat,Zhang:2023:NeuroGF}.
+We also refer readers to our project page with source code for more details. \footnote{\emph{Project page (with code): \href{https://ygeorg01.github.io/Im2SurfTex/}{ygeorg01.github.io/Im2SurfTex}}}